Change of Name or Address

 It is the obligation of every student to notify the Student Records Office in the Student Services Center of any change in name or address.
-A picture I.D. is required in order to make such a change.
-Failure to make this required change may cause serious complications in the handling of student records, tuition and communication with the College in general.
-Request Change of Name or Address Form
+A picture ID is required in order to make such a change.
+Failure to make this required change may cause serious complications in the handling of student records, tuition and communication with the college in general.
+Change of Name or Address Form

 The privacy and confidentiality of all official student records shall be preserved at OCtech in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974.
 Each student has the right to inspect and challenge the accuracy of his/her records.

 Students may inspect and review their educational records upon written request to the Vice President of Student Services at Orangeburg-Calhoun Technical College.
 The request should identify as precisely as possible the record(s) he/she desires to inspect.
 The Vice President of Student Services will notify the Registrar, who will make the necessary arrangements for access as promptly as possible.
 The student must be given access to inspect and review educational records within 45 days of the day the college received the request for access.
 The Vice President of Student Services will notify the student of the time and location where the records may be inspected.

 OCtech reserves the right to refuse student inspection and review of the following records: